 For more information or to request a review copy, please contact: firstname.lastname@example.org

-To obtain a digital or print copy, follow the link below or click on the book icon to the right of the blog home page:
+CLICK HERE TO obtain A COPY or click on the book icon to the right of the blog home page.

 What Readers Have to Say:

 “A beacon in a sea of conformity and conditioning” ~ Amazon customer review

 “Our editor Wendy Priesnitz had the privilege of reading the book prior to publication and is sure that you’ll love this memoir-style group of essays by an eloquent and insightful writer and life learning mother.” ~ Life Learning Magazine